Generalization of Long-Range Machine Learning Potentials in Complex Chemical Spaces: Methods

 As baseline models, we consider DimeNet++ \cite{gasteigerFastUncertaintyAwareDirectional2022}, MACE \cite{NEURIPS2022MACE}, and Allegro \cite{Musaelian2023}, which represent distinct design paradigms: Allegro is an equivariant, strictly local, edge-centric model; MACE is an equivariant, message-passing, node-centric model; and DimeNet++ is an invariant message-passing architecture that incorporates explicit three-body interactions.
 In order to show that the improvements resulting from the introduction of long-range methods cannot be achieved by simply increasing the effective cutoff via additional message passing steps, we trained an additional baseline model with two additional (four in total) message passing layers, which we refer to as the MACE-MP4 model.
 MACE and Allegro models also included CELLI \cite{fuchs2025learningnonlocalmolecularinteractions} and EFA \cite{frank2024euclideanfastattentionmachine} long-range corrections schemes.
 Although both EFA and CELLI have shown effectiveness at modeling long-range interactions \cite{frank2024euclideanfastattentionmachine, fuchs2025learningnonlocalmolecularinteractions}, they are based on fundamentally different design principles.
 Specifically, EFA relies on attention mechanisms to learn global representations of chemical systems, whereas CELLI is grounded in physics-based design and dynamically redistributes charge to account for long-range interactions and charge transfer.

 These differences make them ideal candidates for this study, as they allow for a comparison of the advantages and disadvantages of physics-inspired versus purely AI-driven approaches.
 In principle, physics-based models are expected to generalize better due to their grounding in physical theory \cite{thurlemannRegularizedPhysicsGraph2023}.
 However, imposing such constraints may also limit the expressiveness of the model \cite{Shaidu2024}.
 On the other hand, data-driven methods often offer greater flexibility but are prone to overfitting and may generalize poorly to out-of-distribution samples\cite{Cui2025-yg}.
-In addition, CELLI can only model electrostatic interactions and charge transfer, whereas EFA can model all long-range effects, including van der Waals interactions.
+In addition, when fitted to partial charges, CELLI can only model electrostatic interactions and charge transfer, whereas EFA can represent all long-range effects, including van der Waals interactions.
 To ensure comparability, the same hyperparameters were used for each architecture across different splits.